bingogome/kuka-sunrise-toolbox-cpp/README.md

 ## Citation

 Please consider to cite the following paper in which this module was first used in published work.
+Please also consider to cite the original repository (https://github.com/Modi1987/KST-Kuka-Sunrise-Toolbox).
+The publised work of the original KST is documented in that repository.

 @inproceedings{liu2022inside,
   title={Inside-out tracking and projection mapping for robot-assisted transcranial magnetic stimulation},